dean-mccarthy/WebApp-Chatroom/README.md

 * express
 * ws

-API Key is already included in the files, but for reference:
-ApiKey: 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
+API Key is now inactive.
+Locate and replace with your own if you attempt to use this